Jguan0330/cse15l-lab-reports/lab3/lab3report.md

 less -pbio find-results.txt
 ```
 This is the website I used:[source](https://phoenixnap.com/kb/less-command-in-linux)
+<br>This command will display the specific keyword bio that matches the pattern in file find-results.txt.
+It is helpful for people to find keywords!
 <br><img width="539" alt="截屏2023-05-05 下午12 15 07" src="https://user-images.githubusercontent.com/114201575/236549996-042e68fa-4c68-4b6b-8b13-a8fde351287e.png">
 ```
 # less -p[pattern] <file>
 less -preport find-results.txt
 ```
 This is the website I used:[source](https://phoenixnap.com/kb/less-command-in-linux)
+<br>This command will display the specific keyword report that matches the pattern in file find-results.txt.
+It is helpful for people to find keywords!
 <br><img width="604" alt="截屏2023-05-05 下午12 17 16" src="https://user-images.githubusercontent.com/114201575/236550206-7bf799fb-2527-4f4c-97af-8e4ba16b820a.png">

 ## 3.Remove Multiple Blank Lines